-The purpose of the form is to allow calculations that can't be done in the Rule Engine in Pepperi, such as those which don't rely only on data that is available in the Transaction itself.
+The purpose of the form is to allow calculations that can't be done in the Rule Engine in Pepperi, such as those which don't rely only on data that is available in the Transaction itself (for example data from another transaction, or activity done previously).

-Custom Forms should be written by programmers with knowledge in Java Script.
+Custom Forms should be written by programmers with knowledge of Java Script.

 - Track the travel time of a merchandiser between visits.